MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 ### Minor version skipping behavior

 Auto-upgrade does not move clusters between minor Kubernetes versions when there's more than one minor Kubernetes version difference (for example: 1.28 to 1.30).
-Where administrators have a diverse set of Kuberenetes versions it's recommended to first use one or more [update run](#understanding-update-runs) to bring member clusters into a set of consistently versioned releases so that configured `Stable` or `Rapid` channel updates ensure consistency is maintained in future.
+Where administrators have a diverse set of Kubernetes versions it's recommended to first use one or more [update run](#understanding-update-runs) to bring member clusters into a set of consistently versioned releases so that configured `Stable` or `Rapid` channel updates ensure consistency is maintained in future.

 > [!NOTE]
 >